SamStudio8/triage/README.md

 ## Configuration

 Copy triage/settings_example.py to triage/settings.py and fill in with the correct details such as database driver and static URLs.
+Copy triage/wsgi_example.py to triage/wsgi.py and add the path (this path may be unneccessary depending on your deployment).

     python manage.py syncdb
     python manage.py migrate task